Alexhb61/Matrix_Algorithms/triangular_matricies/iterative_methods.md

 This is done in log(n) matrix multiplications in terms of both depth and work.
 ## Claim 7: Pseudoinverse in nearly matrix multiplication work
-This basically writes out the matrix expansion implied by the stabilized gauss siedel method, but does it with only lgC multiplications for Convergence constant C.
+This basically writes out the matrix expansion implied by the stabilized gauss siedel method, but does it with only lgC multiplications for Convergence constant C. It requires one call to the triangular inversion procedure.
 ```
 PseudoInvert(S) : where S is a square positive semidefinite matrix.
 Let C be a power of two and more than the number iterations needed for the stabilized gauss seidel method to converge.